Emmotes/ic_modron_library/docs/wren.md

 {:/nomarkdown}
 </span>

 If you use Wren's Warforged Sorcerer specialisation then the Magic core is a clear winner by a wide margin.
 If - however - you use her Dwarf Monk specialisations - which is her intended DPS specialisation - then the Magic (Non-Magic Variant) is better.
 The others aren't too far behind though.
+It is worth noting that the Magic core doesn't have any health nodes - which could influence your choice.

 {::nomarkdown}
 <span id="dexTable" hidden>